 Lovers of indie flicks, cult classics and documentaries, rejoice: both Edinburgh and Glasgow boast a great selection of independent cinemas, many of which offer too-good-to-resist student discounts.
 In the capital, the Filmhouse is a haven for…

-Tell us more about this venue.
+Tell us more about this place.